harrysolutions/univention-corporate-server/doc/architecture/index.rst

 <classification>` and describes the :ref:`concepts <concepts>`.
 This view helps
 readers to understand the principles of UCS.

+..
+TODO : Enable the references, once the sections are written:
+   """covers the :ref:`product components <product-components>` and the :ref:`numerous services <services>` UCS offers to IT infrastructures.
+Software developers and"""

 The second, medium level is for administrators and solution architects.
-It covers the :ref:`product components <product-components>` and the :ref:`numerous services <services>` UCS offers to IT infrastructures.
+It covers the product components and the numerous services UCS offers to IT infrastructures.
 Software developers and system engineers get an overview of the technical parts.
 A general understanding of the mentioned protocols is beneficial for understanding.

+..
+TODO : Enable the references, once the sections are written:
-The third, low level is about the :ref:`libraries <libraries>`, :ref:`internal systems and storage <systems-storage>`.
+   """The third, low level is about the :ref:`libraries <libraries>`, :ref:`internal systems and storage <systems-storage>`.
+It describes the pieces a software"""

+The third, low level is about the libraries, internal systems and storage.
 It describes the pieces a software developer and system engineer needs to know to contribute to UCS.
 General knowledge of software architecture and software engineering are helpful at this level.

 Learning objectives
 ===================